-Shareholders are provided with the opportunity to cast an advisory vote to approve executive compensation as described in "Compensation Discussion and Analysis," the 2023 Summary Compensation Table and the related compensation tables, notes and narrative in this Proxy Statement.
+Shareholders are provided with the opportunity to cast an advisory vote to approve executive compensation as described in "Compensation Discussion and Analysis," the 2024 Summary Compensation Table and the related compensation tables, notes and narrative in this Proxy Statement.

 At Columbia's 2023 annual meeting of shareholders, a majority of our shareholders voted in favor of holding an advisory vote to approve the executive compensation every year.
-The Board considered the results of the advisory "say on frequency" vote and in accordance with the results and pursuant to U.S. securities laws and regulations has determined to hold this advisory vote on executive compensation on an annual basis.
+The Board considered the results of the advisory "say on frequency" vote and in accordance with the results and pursuant to U.S. securities laws and regulations determined to hold this advisory vote on executive compensation on an annual basis until the next advisory vote regarding the frequency of executive compensation votes.

 The Talent and Compensation Committee and the Board value the views of Columbia's shareholders and are committed to excellence in the design and effectiveness of Columbia's executive compensation program.
 Columbia's executive compensation program is designed to attract, retain and motivate key, highly talented executive officers and to align executive officer and shareholder financial interests, while encouraging prudent risk taking in order to achieve long-term shareholder objectives.
 Columbia believes that its executive compensation program, which includes long-term equity awards as a significant component of an executive officer's overall compensation opportunity, satisfies this goal and is strongly aligned with the long-term interests of its shareholders.
-The Compensation Discussion and Analysis in this Proxy Statement describes our executive compensation program and the decisions made by the Talent and Compensation Committee in 2023 in more detail and we encourage shareholders to review this section.
-Columbia's total shareholder return over the 1-, 3- and 5-year periods ended December 31, 2023 was approximately -8%, -6% and -1%, respectively.
-The Board and the Talent and Compensation Committee believe that the 2023 compensation program for the named executive officers provided compensation aligned with Columbia's performance, helped motivate the executive officers and encouraged appropriate risk-taking in order to achieve strong financial performance amid continuing global macroeconomic challenges.
+The Compensation Discussion and Analysis in this Proxy Statement describes our executive compensation program and the decisions made by the Talent and Compensation Committee in 2024 in more detail and we encourage shareholders to review this section.
+The Board and the Talent and Compensation Committee believe that the 2024 compensation program for the named executive officers provided compensation aligned with Columbia's performance, helped motivate the executive officers and encouraged appropriate risk-taking in order to achieve strong financial performance amid continuing global macroeconomic challenges.